KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/can-kazuha-infuse-element-during-plunge-from-benny-c6-and-chongers)

 **Finding:**
-Kazuha's E > plunge Anemo infusion/conversion is not overtaken by weapon infuson from the likes of bennett or chongyun.
+Kazuha's E > plunge Anemo infusion/conversion is not overtaken by weapon infusion from the likes of Bennett or Chongyun.

 **Evidence:**